shivashant25/Sentinel-with-XDR/labguide/part-01/lab02.md

 ## Lab 02 - Onboard Server Defender for Cloud

 ## Lab scenario
-Ingest Logs from Microsoft Defender for Endpoint is to collect, process, and analyze security event logs from Microsoft Defender for Endpoint to enhance threat detection and response within the organization.
+In this lab, you will setup Log ingestion from Microsoft Defender for Endpoint is to collect, process, and analyze security event logs from Microsoft Defender for Endpoint to enhance threat detection and response within the organization.

 ## Lab objectives (Duration: 120 minutes)